In this article I will discuss what it is about coronary heart disease and its prevention.

 Cholesterol and Coronary Artery Disease

-coronary artery disease increased in elevated levels of total cholesterol and LDL cholesterol (bad cholesterol) in the blood.
+The risk of coronary artery disease increased in elevated levels of total cholesterol and LDL cholesterol (bad cholesterol) in the blood.

 If an increase in HDL cholesterol (good cholesterol), then the risk of coronary artery disease will decrease.